 what’s behind your nervousness in interviews? by Alison Green on August 6, 2010 When your nerves get the better of you in an interview, what exactly is it that’s causing your anxiety?
 I’m not talking about mild nerves, but rather the type of nerves that are severe enough that they impact your performance and/or make the interview horribly unpleasant for you.
 When this happens, what specifically is going on in your head?
 Here are some options to choose from, but it may be something else entirely: It sucks to feel like someone is scrutinizing and judging you, particularly when your potential livelihood is on the line.
 You’re worried about your ability to answer questions well.
 Unexpected questions make you panic.
 Having flubbed interviews in the past, you’ve started to expect you’ll flub them all.
 You’re not even really sure you are qualified for the job, and you’re worried that’s showing.
 You need a job so badly that that fact alone is causing you to freak out.
 Something else?
 I’d love to get your feedback on this in the comments.
 I’m thinking of working on something that possibly could help, but it all hinges on what’s actually in your head when this happens.
-You may also like:how can I stop being so nervous in job interviews?what should I do if I need more time to think of an answer to an interview question?was I wrong to quit my job? { 52 comments }
+You may also like:how can I stop being so nervous in job interviews?what should I do if I need more time to think of an answer to an interview question?employer rejected me, then sent a list of everything I did wrong { 52 comments }

 Revanche* August 6, 2010 at 4:41 am A) I'm not mentally quick on the draw a lot of the time, being nervous makes it that much harder and knowing the nervousness will get in my way adds special anxiety.
 B) It's one of the times when someone you don't know can judge you based on their personal prejudices and have it affect you significantly.
 C) General nerves about having to meet someone in a relatively formal way and coming off like Not an Idiot.